asklar/mcpb/CLI.md

 - Launches the server (honoring `${__dirname}` tokens) and discovers tools & prompts using the same logic as `mcpb pack`.
 - Compares discovered capability names against the manifest and fails if they differ.

+When `--dirname` is supplied without an explicit manifest argument, the CLI automatically resolves `<directory>/manifest.json`.
 Use `--update` alongside `--dirname` to rewrite the manifest in-place with the discovered tool/prompt lists (including `tools_generated` / `prompts_generated` flags).
 When rewriting, the CLI also copies over tool descriptions and prompt metadata (descriptions, declared arguments, and prompt text) returned by the server.
 Without `--update`, any mismatch causes the command to fail.

 The discovery step respects the same environment overrides as `mcpb pack`: